-He was shot in the face leaving neighborhood reunion at recreation center
+Man shot in face at neighborhood reunion brings 'stain' on community

 No one else was hurt.

+Friday morning, about six blocks away from the recreation center, Al'juwon Moss, 23, formerly of Paterson, New Jersey, was shot and killed just after 5:30 a.m. during a fight with Terral Gray, 34, at their place on Woolfolk Street.

+Gray was arrested and charged with murder in what investigators said stemmed from a "domestic dispute."

-Armstrong was in stable condition at a local hospital, according to the release.
+Armstrong, Sunday night's victim, was in stable condition at a local hospital, according to the news release.

 Anyone with information is urged to call for a sheriff's investigator at 478-751-7500 or phone anonymous tips to Macon Regional Crimestoppers at 877-68-CRIME.